 CRS in Zambia

 Zambia is a peaceful country with vast agricultural lands.
 However, Zambia continues to suffer the devastating impacts of a mature AIDS epidemic, chronic food insecurity and widespread poverty.
 More than 74.5 percent of the population lives below the poverty line.
-Poverty is made worse by a high birth rate (43 births/1,000 population) and a relatively high HIV and AIDS burden (13% of adults age 15-49).
 More than a million children have been orphaned or made vulnerable due to HIV and other causes.

 Many rural families rely on subsistence farming, with limited access to farming inputs, credit or savings.
 During the "hungry season," when food is scarce, many families eat only one meal a day.

 People Served: 587,602 (FY 2014: 118,294 direct; 469,308 indirect)

 Population: 14,638,505 (July 2014 est.)

 Size: 290,587 sq mi; slightly larger than Texas

 Our PartnersBecome a Partner ›

 Country News and Stories